Animal I Have Become

-"Animal I Have Become" is a song by Canadian rock band Three Days Grace.
+"Animal I Have Become" is a song by the Canadian rock band Three Days Grace.
 It was released on April 10, 2006, as the first single from their second studio album, One-X. The song was released digitally on April 18, 2006.
 The song spent seven weeks at No. 1 on the US Mainstream Rock Tracks chart and two weeks at No. 1 on the US Modern Rock Tracks chart.
 The song alongside "Riot" are used in the video game, WWE SmackDown vs. Raw 2007.
 It is the band's first single with their fourth member Barry Stock.
+Critical reception to the song was generally favorable, with emphasis on the song's catchiness and angst, combined with its thick guitars and bassline.

-Background
+Background and writing

 Lead singer Adam Gontier has stated that while he was addicted to the painkiller OxyContin, he was abusive and angry and had no idea who he was anymore.
 He wrote "Animal I Have Become" while in rehab for his addiction.
 Gontier also added, "'Animal I Have Become' is my realization that change had to happen, I had to ask for help."
 The band wrote a demo version of the song in 2004 while on a bus in Germany.
 Bassist Brad Walst spoke to Billboard about the song stating, "I remember saying [that] that riff would be great heavy.
-As soon as we got back to North America, we started jamming it as a heavy song, and it was like, 'Shit, I think we’ve nailed it.'"
+As soon as we got back to North America, we started jamming it as a heavy song, and it was like, 'Shit, I think we've nailed it.'"

-Versions
+According to the sheet music published at Musicnotes.com, by Alfred Music Publishing, the track runs at 123 BPM and is in the key of D minor.
+Gontier's range in the song spans from the notes G4 to C6.

+Release

 In late 2005, the band performed an alternate version of the song in concerts that featured a different set of lyrics.
+The song was first released online through the group's MySpace page on April 1, 2006, before it was released as a single for radio airplay on April 10, 2006.
 Both "Animal I Have Become" and "Pain" have been released in acoustic formats and are available on online music stores such as iTunes.
-Christian parody band ApologetiX recorded a parody of "Animal I Have Become", entitled "Animals I Have Begun" on their 2008 album, Future Tense.

 Music video

-The video, directed by Dean Karr, features singer Adam Gontier as the main character.
-The video starts with Gontier in his torn apart bedroom asleep.
-On top of him is a monstrous entity whom he tries to fight.
-He then gets up, gets dressed then starts walking through the streets of Downtown Toronto.
-He starts looking into mirrors, and other reflective objects, seeing himself as a monstrous entity once again with deathly eyes and a gaping hole with menacing teeth for a mouth twice, walking through various places, including a street where he pushes through everyone in front of him.
-It ends with his meeting a woman in a bar, only to find her looking just like the monster.
-He then gets frightened and yells, proceeding to overturn a table and throw a chair through a window.
-Gontier finds out it was all a dream, but his bedroom is seen in shambles as he looks around in wonder.
-During the video, clips of the band playing are featured.
-The video was released on April 24, 2006.
+The video was directed by Dean Karr and was shot in downtown Toronto.
+It was released on April 24, 2006.
+The video also premiered on MTV on May 2.
+The video reached the top five on Fuse.tv and was the winner of Fuse's Oven Fresh.